top of page

 Six Surprising Facts About Sweet Potatoes!

-Sweet potatoes are known as a “superfood” and here are six surprising facts about these sweet roots that just might surprise you:
+Sweet potatoes are known as a “superfood,” and here are six surprising facts about these sweet roots that just might surprise you:

 3. Diabetes: Sweet potatoes are low on the glycemic index (GI) and could help you to control your blood sugar.
-They also contain magnesium, folate, and vitamin B-6 along with other properties that may lower your risk of type 2 diabetes.
+They also contain magnesium, folate, and vitamin B-6, along with other properties that may lower your risk of type 2 diabetes.

-4. Reduces systemic inflammation: Sweet potatoes have beta-carotene which is an antioxidant and a dietary compound that reduces systemic inflammation in the body.
+4. Reduces systemic inflammation: Sweet potatoes have beta-carotene, which is an antioxidant and a dietary compound that reduces systemic inflammation in the body.
 They also contain high amounts of vitamin C, another known antioxidant.

 5. Macular degeneration: Sweet potatoes not only contain high amounts of beta-carotene but also vitamin A. This can significantly lower your chances of getting macular degeneration disease which can cause vision loss and blindness.
 Vitamin A has also been linked to studies showing a reduced risk of age-related cataracts.

 6. Could extend longevity: Surprisingly, the beta-carotene found in sweet potatoes could mean more candles on your birthday cake.
-One report published in 2016 in Scientific Reports concluded that a higher beta-carotene intake significantly linked with a decreased risk of death from any health cause.
+One report published in 2016 in Scientific Reports concluded that a higher beta-carotene intake was significantly linked with a decreased risk of death from any cause.

-Author Bio
+Author’s Bio

 Sources